antistud/CoFoundSite/docs/idea.md

 Participants in the 2021 IDEA Series 0 Accelerator will be matched with businesses from around the Grand Island area to help develop their idea or build upon problems that those businesses already have.

 The IDEA Accelerator is made up of four rounds.
 Identify, Define, Experiment, and Accelerator.
 Series are broken into stages designed to help you grow your idea.
 Each stage is required to be completed within 2 weeks.
-Participants will be awarded funding at the end of each round to be used towards growing their idea.
+Participants will be awarded $1000 towards gaining traction with their project.

 **Who should apply?**
 Anyone with the innovator spirit.